mhejda/hugo_webpage/content/posts/the-murals-of-glasgow.md

 * Cat hunting birds by Art Pistol, Corner Howard & Dunlop Streets, Glasgow
 * Frenchie and bubbles by Rogue-Oner, Renfrew Lane
 * Girl with butteflies by Rogue-Oner, Pacitti Gardens
-* Are Ye Dancin by Conzo Throb, Ciarán Glöbel
+* Are Ye Dancin by Art Pistol with Conzo Throb, Ciarán Glöbel, Sloans Lane, Glasgow
 * Kids with stars, near DRAM in West End
 * As Good as Gold, on Buchanan Street, down the lane beside Princes Square.
 * Five Faces by Smug, on Broomielaw beneath railbridge